-Yet, people compulsively read more and more about the bad situations that upset them, or worse, repetitively talk and write about it—what I call the “ain’t-it-awful” conversations.
+Yet, people compulsively read more and more about the bad situations that upset them, or worse, repetitively talk and write about them—what I call the “ain’t-it-awful” conversations, the “preach to the choir” Facebook posts.
 I understand that compulsion.
 I sense it too.
 Perhaps we feel in our guts that, if we stay angry and churned up, that spurs us to action.

 This might be true for temporary crises requiring quick action.
 Hurricane watch?
 Yes, gas up the car and check your storm supplies.
 But as a way of life, or even a two-year strategy, running on fear is counterproductive.
 After the storm has passed, you gain nothing by watching and re-watching every single one of those scenes of destruction.
 Far better to find out what the people need and take those diapers and water bottles to the distribution center.